 Dr. Bob Sears (Here)

 In September 2016, the Medical Board of California charged Dr. Bob Sears with gross negligence.
-This happened because he provided a vaccine medical exemption to a patient out of concern that the child might be harmed further, by further vaccination.
+This happened because he provided a vaccine medical exemption to a patient out of concern that the child might be harmed further, by further vaccinations.
 Dr. Bob Sears had also spoken out firmly against Bill SB 277, which removed a parent’s right to not vaccinate their child for philosophical or religious reason.
 Of course during the SB 277 political discussions before the bill went for voting, California doctors were promised they would not be penalized for providing medical exemptions.
-In this instance, the California Medical Board has not honoured that promise.
-The charges brought against Dr. Bob Sears’ for gross negligence because of the vaccine medical exemption he offered a patient, directly counter the political promises that were made.
+The charges brought against Dr. Bob Sears’ for gross negligence because of the vaccine medical exemptions he offered patients, are directly counter to the political promises that were made.
 In an article linked below, several doctors weigh in on their thoughts about what has happened to Dr. Bob Sears, and their concerns for themselves.

 A few quotes in that article include: